curseforge-sdks/cfcore-sdk-ue/docs/index.md

 If enabled, you can control the max size of a single log file and the max number of old (historic) logs to save on disk.

+## Install Mod Additional Parameters

+Read the following section to understand the different mod installation parameters you can use when calling the BP "Install Mod Extended" function or the c++ ICFCoreLibrary::Install function (the additional params override one).

+### tracking

+This key-value map allows sending tracking events to the download.
+We use this for creating custom partner reports with additional annotations.
+For example, how many mod installations are perfomed by the user via the Browser UI versus how many mod installations were performed as part of the user joining a server.

+### throttle_download_kbps

+This parameter allows throttling the download of mods to a certain kilobytes per second rate.
+The unit of this field is kb - so 100 = 100KB = 102,400 bytes.

+When set to 0 (default) there is not throttling.

+You might want to use this if performing mod installations in the background, while the game is running, and you don't want to hurt the user's ping.

+### dynamicContent

+Dynamic content means mods (usually cosmetics) which are downloaded automatically by the game so that all users can share visuals.

+A usecase for dynamic content is when in a multiplayer session, one player has a skin/cosmetic and we want all other players to be able to see the skin as played by the user who owns it.
+In this case, the game can start downloading the relevant mod (for this skin) so that it resides on all player's computers but is not considered installed - meaning they cannot use the skin, only view those who actually own it.

+When FInstalledMod.dynamicContent is true, it means the user has the mod installed but does not own it or didn't manually request to install it.

+If later the user decides to purchase/install it (depending on the mod being premium or not) - the reguler installation functions (BP or C++) will assure the mod is switched from have FInstalledMod.dynamicContent being true to false.